Synchronizing Rhythms of Logic: Introduction

-We discuss only the logical aspect of computational networks; i.e., we say nothing about energy, weight, shape, visual or auditory output, etc. We discuss the physical mechanisms of electronic computation only to show their ``lumpy'' character, leaving open whether the lumps are small or large and whether they are lumps in frequencies of oscillations or in spatial extent or some other modality.
-Because it is focused exclusively on the logical aspect, our formulation of computational networks and their logical synchronization has applications to not only man-made systems but also biology, including human thought.
+Here, we discuss only the logical aspect of computational networks; i.e., we say nothing about energy, weight, shape, visual or auditory output, etc. We discuss the physical mechanisms of electronic computation only to show their ``lumpy'' character, leaving open whether the lumps are small or large and whether they are lumps in frequencies of oscillations or in spatial extent or some other modality.
+Because we focus exclusively on the logical aspect, our formulation of computational networks and their logical synchronization has applications not only to man-made systems but also to biology, including human thought.
 Rejecting the assumption that ``physical'' means ``entirely explicable,'' we represent human thought as computing interspersed with unforeseeable reprogrammings.

-In \cref{sec:3}, we represent the logic of computational networks by means of marked graphs.
-The concept of {\it logical distance} is introduced and shown to depend on not only the graph but also its {\it family of markings}, of which there may be more than one.
-Unpredictable changes in computation are expressed by unpredictable changes from one marked graph to another.
+In \cref{sec:3}, we represent the logic of computational networks by means of graphs with markings comprised of tokens placed on arrows.
+Computational steps are represented by changes in these markings.
+Markings of interest are partitioned into equivalence classes.
+Following \cite{71MarkedGraph}, we call equivalence classes of markings {\it families}, and these play an important role in the following sections.
+The concept of {\it logical distance} is introduced and shown to depend not only on the graph but also on its {\it family}, of which there may be more than one.
+Unpredictable changes in computation are expressed by unpredictable changes from one graph to another or by a change of the family for the graph.

 As discussed in \cref{sec:4}, logical synchronization and its dependence on extra-logical adjustment point to an alternative concept of time and space.
 In \cref{sec:4.2}, we show how measurements of computational networks that attempt to determine a temporal order of events sometimes lead to nonsense.
-An alternative ``time'' based on logical synchronization, rather than that defined in special relativity, carries forward the identification of ``time'' with communication that was begun by Einstein in 1905.
+An alternative ``time'' based on logical synchronization, rather than special relativity, advances the identification of ``time'' with communication that Einstein began in 1905.

 \Cref{sec:5} pulls together the main results relevant to biology, and \cref{sec:6} reflects on the main points.
-For example, we see biological evolution as mirroring the human scientific approach: processes involving computation, testing, and punctuated by analogies of guesses.
-That discussion also draws together some points that appeared as fragments in previous sections.
+For example, we see biological evolution as mirroring the human scientific approach: processes involving computation and testing, punctuated by something analogous to guesses.
+This discussion also draws together some points that appeared as fragments in previous sections.